desyncr/freenet-oom-reproduction-setup/README.md

 ### Build from source

 - Clone from `https://github.com/freenet/fred`
-- Copy `Makefile-fred` file to it: `cp Makefile-fred /path/to/fred/Make`
+- Copy `Makefile-fred` file to the clone's path: `cp Makefile-fred /path/to/fred/Make`
 - Build from source and link: `make build; make reset; make link`

 ## Workflow